 Both internal and external people can be linked to a project; external people are always to be consulted beforehand.

 According to common practice, all externally funded research projects and thesis projects are to be represented in LUCRIS.
 Other projects can be added according to local practice.
 Funding for a project is indicated by linking one or several awards to the project.

-You can add it as an activity of the type “External academic engagement” - "Membership of external research organisation”.
+Answer: You can add it as an activity of the type 'External academic engagement' - 'Membership of external research organisation'.
 This can be used when the purpose is not to describe the network itself, but merely the person’s participation.

-Go to "Awards" module in LUCRIS, find your award and open it.
-In the award information you'll find "relations", under projects you can click on "Create a project based on this award".
+Go to the 'Awards' module in LUCRIS, find your award and open it.
+In the award information you'll find 'relations', under projects you can click on 'Create a project based on this award'.
 Choose what information you what to bring to the project and create.
 You can then update the project with external and internal participants, related research output etc.

 - Interdisciplinary research/tvärvetenskaplig forskning

 - National collaboration/nationellt samarbete